 .50 or 1.00 credit

 An opportunity to pursue additional research in topics of interest raised in any other geography course.
-The form of this offering is determined by nature of topic, student, and instructor.
+The form of this offering is determined by nature of topic, student and instructor.
 The student may receive transcript credit for this course more than once, with a maximum of two courses.
 Prerequisite: consent of the department chair.
 Upon request.

-GEO 495 Honors Independent Research
+GEO 495 Honor's Independent Research

-This course gives Honors Program students the opportunity to design and implement a significant research project in the field of geography and geosciences culminating in an appropriate public dissemination of research methods and findings.
+This course gives Honors Program students the opportunity to design and implement a significant research project in the field of geography and GIS, culminating in an appropriate public dissemination of research methods and findings.
 This course must be taken concurrently with another 300- or 400-level course in the major or minor, facilitating faculty supervision and guidance.
 Repeatable for credit.
 Permission of the faculty supervisor and the director of the Honors Program required prior to registration.
 Fall Term, January Term, Spring Term, Summer Term.